tiago-assis/Deep-Biomechanical-Interpolator/README.md

 \
 Three approaches can then be taken:

 **1.** You have access to an initial displacement field and want to run the model for **displacement field correction** only.
-This displacement must be in H5 or NPZ format.
+- This displacement must be in H5 or NPZ format.
+- The preoperative image provided as input to the network should have a spacing of 1x1x1 mm.

 Example script:
 ```